logan-han/twitter-deleter/README.md

 ## Background

 I created this mini project to address Twitter not supporting bulk deletion issue.
-Back then even there's an issue with timeline API can't return older than 3,200 tweets hence added archive file support to cover older and/or bigger number of tweets.

 Then since Elon took over the platform, now more of the issue is heavily restricted API for free users.

-I've revampted this project but it may still have issues.
+I've revampted this project but it may still have issues as I can't test it fully without paying hefty $.

 ## X API v2 Updates & Rate Limits